Managing your business’ inventory can get complicated, especially if you don’t have the right tools.

 However, if you pay a vendor first and receive inventory later, the normal route won’t work.
 You will either see an incorrect inventory quantity or an unpaid item receipt that you already paid.

 Both options could create discrepancies between your accounts and inventory availability.
-So, how do you handle entering bills before receipts?
+So, how do you enter bills before receipts?

 Unless you’re using QuickBooks Enterprise or Premier, there’s no easy way to do this.